-Lonnie Folks is director of athletics for Stockton University.
+Lonnie Folks is director of athletics for Maryville University.
 Folks is a former standout student-athlete and Maryville women’s soccer and softball coach.
 An award in his name honors members of the Maryville athletic community who exemplify good spirit, stewardship, and service.
 In 2009, he was inducted into the Maryville University Athletics Hall of Fame.
 Folks is a member of the Duchesne Society Council and the Hall of Fame Committee.

 Jason Adams, EdD, ’05, 08, ’09, ’13

 Jason Adams, EdD, is principal of Maplewood Richmond Heights Elementary in the Maplewood Richmond Heights (MRH) School District.
 Adams earned each of his four degrees at Maryville University.
 He has served in leadership positions for the Missouri National Education Association/DESE and the Missouri Reading Association.